 Once they had a completed script, Hooper and Henkel—without connections to investors willing to put money into high risk, low budget, independent films—got the script out to any and everyone they felt might lead them to an investor.
 They were prepared for the worst with three separate budgets: a high-end budget of $60,000.00, a mid-range budget of $40,000.00, and a desperation black and white budget of $25,000.00.

 A friend of Henkel’s who got the script was Ron Bozman.
 Bozman and Henkel met on the set of J.D.
-Feigelson’s indy film, Windsplitter, and Henkel wanted Bozman for Production Manage on Leatherface (the film’s working title).
-Bozman—as it happened—had been a friend and classmate of Warren Skaaren’s at Rice University, and Skaaren was then Governor Preston Smith’s, choice as the inaugural Commissioner of the newly formed Texas Film Commission.
+Feigelson’s indy film, Windsplitter, and Henkel wanted Bozman to Production Manage on Leatherface (the film’s working title).
+Bozman—as it happened—had been a friend and classmate of Warren Skaaren’s at Rice University, and Skaaren was then Governor Preston Smith’s choice as the inaugural Commissioner of the newly-formed Texas Film Commission.

 Henkel credits Skaaren with giving the film its final title, The Texas Chain Saw Massacre, and it was Skaaren who put Hooper and Henkel together with former state legislator, William J. Parsley.
 Parsley became the film’s principal investor.
 “I didn’t fully appreciate it then,” Henkel says, “but it was an enormous leap of faith on Bill’s part.
 My life, and the lives of many, many others would be unimaginably different, if not for him.“

 Both production and post-production were fraught with problems.
-Before it was over, the budget would balloon to just over $100,000.00.
-But, budget in hand, Hooper and Henkel set about putting together the extraordinarily talented team, cast and crew, who would bring to life a film, The Texas Chainsaw Massacre, that would give us the iconic man-monster, Leatherface, imprint itself indelibly on the American psyche, and bring about a quantum shift in the landscape of horror.
+Before it was over, the budget would balloon to just over $100,000.
+Undaunted, Hooper and Henkel set about putting together the team that would bring to life The Texas Chainsaw Massacre, a film that would bring about a quantum shift in the landscape of horror, create Leatherface – arguably, the most iconic horror villian – and imprint itself indelibly on the American psyche.

 The Making of